Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity

 where $ h(\sigma_0, \sigma_1,\sigma_2)\equiv 4\sigma_0+2 \sigma_1+\sigma_2+1 $.
 The wave function in regions I$_2$ and I$_3$ are defined similarly but with the $A$'s replaced by $B$'s and $C$'s, respectively.
 The value of the wave function in the other three regions is determined by the condition $f(x_1,x_2)=f(x_2,x_1)$.
 In each region, we have eight different plane waves.
 The reason is that the interaction between the two particles can exchange their momenta, and the impurity potential can reverse the momentum of a particle.
+Finally, one should keep in mind that $k_{1,2}$ may be complex as below.

 With the wave function in the form above, the eigenvalue equation $Hf=Ef$, with $E=-2\cos k_1 -2\cos k_2$, is satisfied away from the three lines.
 Now we need to fulfill it also on the three lines.
-The linking conditions on the interfaces between adjacent regions give rise to a set of 24 homogeneous linear equations of the 24 unknowns of $A$'s, $B$'s, and $C$'s.
+Together with the single-valuedness of $f$ on these lines one obtains a set of 24 homogeneous linear equations in 24 unknowns $A_j$, $B_k$, $C_l$, $j,k,l=1\ldots 8$ \cite{supple}.
 The $24\times 24$ coefficient matrix, which depends on $U$, $V$, and $k_{1,2}$, needs to be, and is indeed, singular to admit nontrivial solutions.
 However, instead of dealing with the $24\times 24$ matrix, we employ a simplification.
 Note that the system is reflection invariant with respect to the impurity.
 Defining $[\T f](x_1,x_2)=f(-x_1,-x_2)$, we have $\T H\T=H$.
 Therefore, we can classify the eigenstates into even and odd ones with respect to the (parity) symmetry $\T$.
 It turns out that the even-parity eigenstates (especially the ground state) do not have the form of (\ref{ansatz}).
-However, the odd ones do.
+However, the odd ones do \cite{supple}.